0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 ### Modify `docker-compose.yml`

-The modified docker compose handles to new services in addition to managing the pbc-mainet container: 1) an nginx proxy server, and an automated certificate manager (acme).
+The modified docker compose handles two new services in addition to managing the pbc-mainet container: 1) an nginx proxy server, and an automated certificate manager (acme).

 ````yaml